geneontology/amigo/bin/README.md

 # Welcome...

-...to the experimental AmiGO 3.x server.
+...to the experimental AmiGO JSON API server.

 ## Setup/run